How to Steam Tamales Without a Steamer

 If you don’t happen to own the traditional Mexican tamale steamer, don’t stress it because you can still cook your tamales without one.

-There several different methods and you can choose which one works best for you based on what you have at home.
+There are several different methods and you can choose which one works best for you based on what you have at home.

 You can use an electric pressure cooker or a large pot, a vegetable steamer basket or rack from your pressure cooker are great tools to use with either the pressure cooker or pot.